Simulate approximate solution of diagonal-drift GBM processes

 The discrete-time approximation improves as

 DeltaTime approaches zero.
-The Euler method is often the least accurate and most general method available.
-All models shipped in the simulation suite have this method.
+The Euler function is often the least accurate and most general method available.
+All models shipped in the simulation suite have the

 In contrast, the

-simBySolution method provides a more accurate description of the underlying model.
-This method simulates the price paths by an approximation of the closed-form solution of separable models.
+simBySolution function provides a more accurate description of the underlying model.
+This function simulates the price paths by an approximation of the closed-form solution of separable models.
 Specifically, it applies a Euler approach to a transformed process, which in general is not the exact solution to this

 GBM model.
 This is because the probability distributions of the simulated and true state vectors are identical only for piecewise constant parameters.